rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 To achieve **High Availability** and **Disaster Recovery** many databases (Relational and NoSQL) use **Replication**.

 In NoSQL databases shards usually **replicated** between **cluster nodes** and this is one of the most important trade-offs (usually configurable) between consistency and performance in NoSQL world.
-Two parameters are most important: replicas count and how many replicas should be updated before write will be confirmed to client.
+Two parameters are most important: replicas count and how many replicas should be updated before write will be **confirmed** to client.

 Different NoSQL databases may use master-slave and peer-to-peer replication inside a cluster.

-Some databases offer **rack-aware replication**, which tracks that replicas will in in different availability groups (racks or availability zones)
+Some databases offer **rack-aware replication**, which tracks that replicas will written to different availability groups (racks or availability zones)

 As for **cluster-to-cluster** (**cross-datacenter replication**, **XDR**), this functionality may be present in RDBMS and NoSQL databases.